 Choose Your Debt Amount

-Record-high unemployment and average credit card debt of nearly $10,000 has put many Maryland residents in the uncomfortable position of seeking debt relief.
+The state ranks fifth in the country in average household debt.
+The average credit card debt of nearly $7,500 has put many Maryland residents in the uncomfortable position of seeking debt relief.

-Help is available through government and private agencies – most notably, nonprofit credit counseling agencies like InCharge Debt Solutions – that can help financially distressed consumers get back on their feet.
+Help is available through government and private agencies – most notably, nonprofit credit counseling agencies like InCharge Debt Solutions.
+These agencies can help financially distressed consumers get back on their feet.

 Debt Relief Options for Maryland Residents

 When credit card bills get overwhelming, InCharge Debt Solutions is among Maryland’s top nonprofit debt counseling services.

 InCharge has a debt management program that works with your creditors to consolidate your debt, reduce the interest rates on credit card debt, and create an affordable monthly payment plan.
 InCharge handles the program, taking your monthly payment and distributing it to creditors in an agreed upon amounts each month.

 InCharge credit counselors help create a monthly budget that has room on it to pay down debt.
 Consumers who had been paying 16-24% (or more) in interest on their credit cards could see that rate reduced to 8%, or even lower.

 Debt management is not a loan, so credit score is not a factor when enrolling.
 The program is designed to eliminate debt in 3-5 years.
 It requires monthly payments, and it’s a good idea to stop using credit cards while in the program.
 Applications can be completed online or over the phone.

 Debt settlement is an option for those struggling to make even the minimum payments on credit card debt.
 It works best for those who have run out of options and are trying to avoid bankruptcy.